viewar/viewar-cli/README.md

 # Changelog

+## [0.14.1]

 ### Changed

 - The command "deploy" returns an error message if an invalid app ID was entered.
+- Fix generate for projects with old .viewar-config syntax.

 ## [0.14.0]